roidrage/paperplanes/_posts/2014-01-15-how-travis-ci-uses-travis-ci-to-break-travis-ci.md

 Initially, Travis CI only supported open source projects.
 But people and companies kept asking us to use our platform for their private projects as well.

-The idea was floatet to found a company and turn this into a business, work on Travis CI full time and get paid to do it.
+The idea was floated to found a company and turn this into a business, work on Travis CI full time and get paid to do it.

 By the end of 2011, a company was founded, and two more people joined the team.